What an incredible and crazy year it’s been so far! Where to start….

 Outside of the studio, DOSE just wrapped up the music video for the single which is coming out very soon.
 Full production badassery!
 It was all shot in about 13 hours, long night but the crew was extremely helpful and supportive.
 And, they even fed us – nice!
 A cool thing I noticed was the camera guy asking “you have a few more left in you” after about the 23rd take and Jeff said “whatever it takes!”
 That pretty much says it all about the attitude for everything we are doing here.

 The live show.
-We’ve been working on putting that together.
-Lights and front-of-house backing tracks to be specific.
+We’ve been working on putting together lights and front-of-house backing tracks to enhance the experience.
 Syncing the lights with the music was another goal we’ve been working on.
 A full set is about an hour, so it takes some time.
 Like with any creative, you put it out there, then refine and tweak to really dial it in.
 The lights themselves bring another cool layer to the show and enhance the live experience.
 Pretty intense.

 Gear was another big growing point.
 We’re now playing with in-ear monitors and accumulating equipment which makes recording at our studio easier as well as at the show, and we are all psyched about the tones and sounds we are able to experiment with.